LDAV-Symposium/2025/_pages/call-for-papers.md

 Full papers should have a maximum length of 9 pages with up to two (2) additional pages allowed for only references (maximum total of 11 pages).
 Full papers may make contributions in techniques, systems, applications, evaluations, or theory.
 The contributions of full papers are reviewed based on their novelty, contribution, replicability, and evaluation.

 ### Short Papers
-Short papers are a venue to report smaller contributions than full papers and should have a length of 4+1 pages in total.
-Position papers and showcases of interesting application of visualization are good topics for short papers.
+Short papers are a venue to report smaller contributions than full papers and should have a length of 4 pages in total plus an additional page for references.
+Position papers and showcases of interesting applications of visualization are good topics for short papers.
 Technique, system, application, evaluation, or theory papers that have a smaller contribution than a full paper can also be submitted as a short paper.

 ## Proceedings
-The proceedings of the symposium will be published together with the VIS proceedings and via the IEEE Xplore Digital Library.
+The proceedings of the workshop will be published together with the VIS proceedings and via the IEEE Xplore Digital Library.

 ## Best Paper
 The LDAV Program Committee will present a Best Paper award to the authors whose submission is deemed the strongest according to the reviewing criteria.
 This award will be announced in conjunction with VIS 2025.